 We will continue to progress the Grampian wide Mental Health and Learning Disabilities transformation programme in collaboration with partners with a view to evidencing increased community delivery across secondary and primary care in Aberdeen City.
-We will remobilise services in line with the Grampian Remobilisation Plan to help address the health debt and support people to recover from the effects of Covid-19.
+We will remobilise services in line with the Grampian Remobilisation

-Under BAU we will develop a revised Carers Strategy taking cognisance of the impact Covid has had on unpaid carers and the additional funding ring fenced to increase support for unpaid carers.
-Also as BAU, the Alcohol and Drugs Partnership will continue to progress actions on its Delivery Framework.
+We have developed a revised Carers Strategy taking cognisance of the impact Covid has had on unpaid carers.
+This was approved at the IJB meeting in January 2023 and the first Annual Report was considered by IJB in January 2024.
+The Alcohol and Drugs Partnership continues to progress actions on its Delivery Framework.